 History of Blue

 In the early Middle Ages, ordinary people wore blue clothes made using poor-quality dyes.
-But the status of the color blue changed after the Saint-Denis Basilica was built in the 12th century.
+But the status of blue changed after the Saint-Denis Basilica was built in the 12th century.
 Its renowned blue stained glass helped elevate the status of this color.
-Over time, blue became the color of wealth, and in certain eras, France and Italy allowed only noble families to wear the color.
-Eventually, indigo dye made it possible for the masses to wear blue, leading eventually to the blue jeans popular today.
+Over time, blue became the color of wealth, and in specific eras, France and Italy allowed only noble families to wear the color.
+Eventually, an indigo dye made it possible for the masses to wear blue, leading eventually to the blue jeans popular today.

 In the history of painting, blue paint rarely came cheap.
 At one point, the ultramarine pigment was more expensive than gold.
 For that reason, it was often reserved for special subjects.
 For instance, it was widely used to depict the Virgin Mary’s robes, which led to connotations of holiness, virtue, and humility.